 The table below summarizes key information about the entries in the Acoustics Module Model Library.
 A series of columns states the application mode (such as Pressure Acoustics) used to solve the corresponding model.
 The solution time is the elapsed time measured on a machine running Windows Vista with a 2.6 GHz AMD Athlon X2 Dual Core 500 CPU and 2 GB of RAM.
-For models with a sequential solution strategy, the Solution Time column shows the elapsed time for the longest solution step.
-Additional columns point out the solution properties that each example highlights.
-The choices here include the type of analysis (such as time-harmonic or transient) and whether multiphysics couplings or parametric studies are included.
+For models with a sequential solution strategy, the Solution Time column shows the total combined solution time for all solution steps.
+Additional columns point out the modeling features that a given example highlights.
+The categories here include the type of analysis (such as time harmonic or transient) and whether multiphysics or parametric studies are included.